Kennedy-Lugar Youth Exchange and Study Programs

 The Kennedy-Lugar YES Program evolved out of a generalized recognition that public diplomacy efforts had been neglected in many countries around the world for many years and that the effects of this came into stark focus in the aftermath of the events of September 11, 2001.
-The Bureau of Educational and Cultural Affairs of the U.S. Department of State, along with the U.S. exchange community, recognized the importance of youth exchange as a key component of renewed commitment to building bridges between citizens of the U.S. and countries around the world, particularly those with significant Muslim populations.
+The Bureau of Educational and Cultural Affairs of the U.S. Department of State, along with the U.S. exchange community, recognized the importance of youth exchange as a key component of renewed commitment to building bridges between citizens of the U.S. and countries around the world.

 Kennedy-Lugar Youth Exchange and Study Program

 The Kennedy-Lugar Youth Exchange and Study (KL-YES) Program was established in October 2002.
-The program provides scholarships for high school students from countries with significant Muslim populations to spend up to one academic year in the United States.
+The program provides scholarships for high school students from countries of strategic importance around the world to spend up to one academic year in the United States.
 The first class of YES students arrived in the United States in 2003.
-The program has continued to expand, and has made connections across more than 40 countries including:
+The program has continued to expand, and has made connections across more than 35 countries including: